Article 1 - General

 - To limit or increase the amount to be borrowed;

-- To secure any such bond, debentures or other securities, or any other present or future borrowing or liability of the Association, by mortgage, hypothec, charge or pledge of all or any currently owned or subsequently acquired real and personal, movable and immovable, property of the Association, and the undertaking and rights of the Association.
+- To secure any such bond, debentures or other securities, or any other present or future borrowing or liability of the Corporation by mortgage, hypothec, charge or pledge of all or any currently owned or subsequently acquired real and personal, movable and immovable, property of the Corporation, and the undertaking and rights of the Corporation.

 3.7 Books and Records - The Board shall ensure that all books and records of the Corporation required to be kept by the Act, the Constitution or these Bylaws or any other statute or law are regularly and properly kept.
 All books and records will be available for viewing at the head office of the Corporation in accordance with the Act.